benste/GraphRAGZen/docs/source/introduction/index.rst

 .. note::

-   This project is under active development.
+   This project is in Beta and under active development.